Alsaegh98/delivery_app/README.md

 # Idea description

 This delivery application is designed for those who value their time and hate traffic.
 At packngo we understand the hassle of busy streets and long queues.
-That’s why packing is here to make your life easier by offering the most affordable and reliable delivery solutions.
+That’s why packngo is here to make your life easier by offering the most affordable and reliable delivery solutions.

 # Data models